ServerlessSam/clickops-demo/README.md

 - 1x db.t3.micro RDS instance
 - 1x API gateway
 - 1x S3 bucket
-- All CloudFormation templates visable in the console.
+- All CloudFormation templates visible in the console.

 If you are having any trouble cleaning up please reach out to me on Slack!
 (Samuel Lock)